lonelycode/tyk-io-site-content/dashboard-v0-9/plugins/virtual-endpoints.md

     parent="plugins"
 +++

 Virtual paths are a powerful feature in Tyk, they enable you to create small code snippets that run on your set path.
-These snippets can be written in Javascript and offer an easy way to create dynamic, flexible endpoints that perform complex interactions with your underlying services.
+These snippets can be written in JavaScript and offer an easy way to create dynamic, flexible endpoints that perform complex interactions with your underlying services.
 Virtual endpoints are less-powerful versions of AWS Lambda functions as they do not offer a full NodeJS-like environment.

 Virtual endpoints can also be cached, which can significantly reduce load on your back-end services if you are providing an aggregate virtual endpoint.